slittorin/home-assistant-setup/README.md

 _cleanup >> "${logfile}" 2>&1
 _finalize >> "${logfile}" 2>&1
 ```
-2. Create the following crontab entry with `sudo crontab -e` to run the script each day at 00:00:01: `2 0 * * * /srv/backup-grafana.sh`.
+2. Create the following crontab entry with `sudo crontab -e` to run the script each day at 00:00:01: `2 0 * * * /srv/grafana-backup.sh`.
 3. Verify that the crontab is correct with `sudo crontab -l` (run in the context of user 'pi').
-4. Wait to the day after and check the log-file `/srv/backup-grafana.log` /and backup-directory `/srv/ha-grafana/backup` so that backups are taken.
+4. Wait to the day after and check the log-file `/srv/grafana-backup.log` and backup-directory `/srv/ha-grafana/backup` so that backups are taken.

 ### Git for Grafana